marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

   - *Open and running the script*
   - *A brief note on the organization of the script*
   - *Using the script to visualize and estimate the grain size*
-    - *Loading the data and extracting the areas of the grain profiles*
+    - Loading the data and extracting the areas of the grain profiles
-    - *Estimating the apparent diameters from the areas of the grain profiles*
+    - Estimating the apparent diameters from the areas of the grain profiles
-    - *Obtaining apparent grain size measures*
+    - Obtaining apparent grain size measures
-    - *Estimating differential stress using piezometric relations (paleopiezometry)*
+    - Estimating differential stress using piezometric relations (paleopiezometry)
+    - Estimating a robust confidence interval
-    - *Derive the actual 3D distribution of grain sizes from thin sections*
+    - Derive the actual 3D distribution of grain sizes from thin sections
-    - *Comparing different grain size populations using box plots*
+    - Comparing different grain size populations using box plots
-    - *Other methods of interest*
+    - Other methods of interest
 - GST script quick tutorial
   - *Loading the data and extracting the areas of the grain profiles*
     - *Estimating the apparent diameters from the areas of the grain profiles*